FurfurV/FurfurV/README.md

 ### Hello!

-I’m currently learning in Cork Institute of Technology.
+I'm a student in Cork Institute of Technology studying Software development in third year.

 <!--
 **FurfurV/FurfurV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.